The Shallow Paradise of Klong Dao Beach

 Amenities

-The area’s structure is fairly standard: the main island road runs along the shore, and between the road and the sea, the entire first line is occupied by resorts and bungalow complexes.
-To get to the beach, you need to go either through a resort’s territory or along one of the paths between these resorts that lead directly to the beach.
+The area structure is fairly standard: the main island road runs along the shore, and between the road and sea the entire beachfront is occupied by resorts and bungalow complexes.
+To reach the beach, you need to go either through resort territory or along one of the paths between these resorts that lead directly to the beach.

-The distance from the road to the shore, that is, the width of the first line, is inconsistent: the right part is quite wide and can accommodate not only the first line of hotels but also second and third lines.
-But the left part is so narrow that you can almost see the beach from the road.
+Distance from road to shore, meaning the beachfront width, varies: in the right part it’s quite wide and could fit not just the first line of hotels, but second and third too.
+But in the left part it’s so narrow you can practically see the beach from the road.

-Klong Dao has all the necessary infrastructure for a beach holiday: cafes, restaurants, bars, massage shops, a small clinic, several 7/11 chain mini-markets and a full petrol station.
-At the very beginning of Klong Dao, in its right part, there’s practically a mini-town (considering Lanta’s format, of course).
+Klong Dao has all necessary infrastructure for beach holidays: cafĂ©s, restaurants, bars, massage parlours, a small clinic, several 7-Eleven chain minimarts and a proper petrol station.
+Right at the beginning of Klong Dao, in its right section, there’s practically a mini-town (considering Lanta’s format, of course).

-Actually, your first impression of Klong Dao immediately makes it clear that you’ve arrived in a resort village that’s just starting to develop.
-Everything around is very low, one or two storeys high, with plenty of space between buildings, wide roads and you constantly come across construction sites or vacant lots.
+Generally, the first impression of Klong Dao immediately shows you’ve arrived in a resort village that’s just starting to develop.
+Everything around is very low, one or two storeys, lots of space between buildings, wide roads and you constantly encounter construction sites or empty plots.

-Klong Dao is the area with the most developed infrastructure on the island, and if I were to be specific about my opinion of the beach, I personally found it no worse than Long Beach, which is considered the best here.
-In my view, both Long Beach and Klong Dao are quite similar to each other and are excellent for a family beach holiday.
+Klong Dao is the area with the most developed infrastructure on the island, and to be specific about my opinion of the beach, personally it seemed no worse than Long Beach, which is considered the best here.
+In my view both Long Beach and Klong Dao are quite similar to each other, and perfectly suited for family beach holidays.

 Accommodation

-Thanks to excellent infrastructure and a wide choice of accommodation, the area around Klong Dao Beach is considered one of the best on the island.
-Before my trip, I carefully checked hotel reviews and wrote down several options in case I decided to stay at Klong Dao.
-Due to the decent length of the beach, I’ve divided my selection into three parts, like the photos.
+Thanks to excellent infrastructure and a large choice of accommodation, the area around Klong Dao Beach is considered one of the best on the island.
+Before the trip I carefully checked hotel reviews and noted several for myself in case I decided to stay at Klong Dao.
+Due to the beach’s decent length, I’ve split the selection into three parts, like the photos.

 Right half of the beach: